Kuwaiti political gridlock: Al-Wasmi succeeds Al-Dahoum

 On 8 June 2014, Bader Al-Dahoum was sentenced to one year and eight months in jail after insulting the emir Sabah Al-Ahmad.
 After Al-Dahoum was voted into office, the validity of candidacy was questioned by the Constitutional Court.
 On the 15 March 2021, the constitutional court annulled Al-Dahoum's candidacy after he violated the candidacy laws passed two years after his speech.

-On 23 April 2021, Obaid Al-Wasmi announced that he was going to run a by-election for Al-Dahoum’s vacated seat.
-Multiple opposition MPs welcomed Al-Wasmi’s announcement including Abdulkarim Al-Kanderi, Marzouq Al-Khalifa, and Bader Al-Dahoum himself.
+On 23 April 2021, Obaid Al-Wasmi announced that he was going to run a by-election for Al-Dahoum's vacated seat.
+Multiple opposition MPs welcomed Al-Wasmi's announcement including Abdulkarim Al-Kanderi, Marzouq Al-Khalifa, and Bader Al-Dahoum himself.
 In the by-election held on May 21, Obaid Al-Wasmi got a historic 93% of the total votes amounting to 43,810 votes.
-Obaid’s number of votes broke Musallam Al-Barrak’s number in the February 2012 election of 31,263 votes.
+Obaid's number of votes broke Musallam Al-Barrak's number in the February 2012 election of 31,263 votes.
 However, it is important to note that this comparison is not entirely equivalent, as Obaid participated in a by-election for a single seat, while Al-Barrak competed in a general election.

 Kuwaiti National Dialogue

 Thirteen days before the opening of the second session on 26 October 2021, Emir Nawaf Al-Ahmad invited opposition members and the government into a national dialogue in hopes that both branches would cooperate in the next session.
 On 8 October, the emir pardoned multiple opposition members who resided in Türkiye.
-Musllam Al-Barrak, Salem Al-Namlan, Jamaan Al-Harbash, Faisal Al-Muslim, and others were all part of the emir’s pardon list.
-Controversially, the pardon also included twenty Kuwaiti citizens who were part of the Abdali Terrorist Cell case.
-A “cell” that was affiliated with Hezbollah which stored weapons in the town of Abdali.
+Musllam Al-Barrak, Salem Al-Namlan, Jamaan Al-Harbash, Faisal Al-Muslim, and others were all part of the emir's pardon list.
+Controversially, the pardon also included twenty Kuwaiti citizens who were part of the Abdali Terrorist Cell (A “cell” affiliated with Hezbollah that stored weapons in the town of Abdali) case.
 On 24 October, Marzouq Al-Ghanim and Sabah Al-Khalid were appointed to a committee for future Amiri Pardons.

 On 28 December 2021, as part of the National Dialogue, Prime Minister Sabah Al-Khalid announced the inclusion of several Members of Parliament in his new cabinet.
 The MPs appointed to the 39th cabinet included Essa Al-Kandari, Mohammed Al-Rajhi, Hamad Rouheddine, and Mubarak Al-Arou.
 The dialogue created a lasting division among opposition members, with some, such as Mohammed Al-Mutair, rejecting cooperation with Speaker Marzouq Al-Ghanim, while others, like Obaid Al-Wasmi, participated in the dialogue efforts.

 Al-Khalid’s fourth resignation

 During the National Dialogue, the decision to postpone all interrogations of Prime Minister Sabah Al-Khalid was reversed.
 On 29 March 2022, MPs Muhannad Al-Sayer, Muhalhal Al-Mudhaf, and Hassan Jawhar submitted a request to interpolate Prime Minister Sabah Al-Khalid.
-This interrogation escalated into the threat of a no-confidence vote, which was supported by 26 MPs and resulted in Al-Khalid’s resignation on 5 April 2022.
+This interrogation escalated into the threat of a no-confidence vote, which was supported by 26 MPs and resulted in Al-Khalid's resignation on 5 April 2022.
 His government lasted for 99 days before Nawaf Al-Ahmad accepted his resignation on 10 May 2022.